crownstone/crownstone-labs/01-matter.md

 {% include snippets/two-cols-centered-text-img-begin text-alignment='right' %}

-### Expertise
+### Crownstone expertise

-We have the right expertise to work with **matter**.
-From wireless protocols to embedded development and encryption.
+The Crownstone team has the right expertise to work with **Matter**.
+We not only have developed Matter-compatible products in-house, but can tap into our deep knowledge on wireless protocols to embedded development and encryption in general.

 {% include snippets/two-cols-centered-text-img-end img='/images/matter/expertise.png' img-alt='expertise' %}

 {% include snippets/full-width-container-end %}

 {% include snippets/full-width-container-begin%}

 {% include snippets/two-cols-centered-text-img-begin %}

-### Firmware projects
+### Crownstone projects

-We have helped with firmware challenges to companies such as [Athom B.V](https://homey.app/en-us/) and [Gociety](https://www.golivehealth.nl/en/).
+Crownstone developers have experience with collaboration on firmware projects with external companies.
+At [Athom B.V](https://homey.app/en-us/), the **number one smart home hub** in the Netherlands, Crownstone has a significant role within the firmware development for their new product, the **Homey Pro**, coming out in 2023.
+For [Gociety](https://www.golivehealth.nl/en/) Crownstone developed together with Fraunhofer firmware which goes far beyond commercial offerings in the sense of **wireless radar**.

-{% include snippets/two-cols-centered-text-img-end img='/images/matter/homey.png' img-alt='homey' %}
+{% include snippets/two-cols-centered-text-img-end img='/images/matter/homey.png' img-alt='Athom Homey' %}

 {% include snippets/full-width-container-end %}

 {% include snippets/full-width-container-begin%}

 {% include snippets/two-cols-centered-text-img-begin text-alignment='right' %}

-### Specialized
+### Crownstone's specialization

-We are specialized in smart home products since we also developed smart products ourselves.
+Crownstone is specialized in **smart home products**.
+This means we are attuned to user preferences in this space.
+This ranges from expected speed of interaction, security considerations, and ease of setup.

 {% include snippets/two-cols-centered-text-img-end img='/images/matter/specialized.png' img-alt='smart home' %}

 {% include snippets/full-width-container-end %}

 {% include snippets/full-width-container-begin%}

 {% include snippets/two-cols-centered-text-img-begin %}

-### Team of experts
+### Crownstone's team

-Getting software developers is an arduous and time-consuming task.
-We have a **team of experts** that can make your devices matter-compatible and reduce their time-to-market.
+Hiring expert software developers is time-consuming and expensive.
+Crownstone has a **team of experts** with a skillsetthat is high in demand.
+To have such a team in place means that you have a flying start and will reduce your time-to-market largely.

 {% include snippets/two-cols-centered-text-img-end img='/images/matter/team.png' img-alt='experts' %}

 {% include snippets/full-width-container-end %}